Siyaj Kʼakʼ: Overview

 Originally from Teotihuacan or very closely allied with that city, Siyaj Kʼakʼ was a warlord in the Maya heartland of the Petén (modern Guatemala) during the fourth century.
 In 378 and 379, he oversaw the replacing of the kings of important Maya states, such as Tikal, Uaxactun, and Copan with new rulers who claimed descent from Spearthrower Owl, possibly the ruler of Teotihuacan.
 As Fire is Born, he caused himself to be portrayed wearing Teotihuacano battle dress.
 It is during his lifetime that the public architecture of the Central Mexican capital began to be emulated in the Maya region; particularly the talud-tablero style so characteristic of the Mexican highlands, and so atypical of Maya building styles.

 Siyaj Kʼakʼ remained a power in the region until his death early in the fifth century, acting as overlord to such kings as Yax Nuun Ayiin I (aka "Curl Nose") of Tikal.
 The appearance of Siyah Kʼakʼ marks the beginning of a strong cultural influx from the Valley of Mexico, although whether this was accomplished via peaceful interaction or military invasion is still being very actively debated.

-The history of Siyaj K'ak is referenced in the fiction novel, The Legend of the Jaguar King, by Anand Jay, where the protagonist, Ayush Mahavir, visits the rumoured location of his tomb in the city of Uaxactun, Guatemala.